 Vitamin D is a vital nutrient that is used by the body.
 It helps to maintain levels of calcium and phosphate in the blood.
 This vitamin is needed for bone growth, nerve function, neuromuscular function, and immune function.
-Vitamin D3, cholecalciferol, is one form of the vitamin used by humans.
+Vitamin D3, cholecalciferol, is one form of vitamin used by humans.
 It is synthesized in the skin when exposed to the sun’s UVB rays.
 Unfortunately, because of using sunscreen (which is highly recommended), we don’t get a lot of Vitamin D from the sun anymore.
 Because of this a lot of people have low Vitamin D. I’ve been taking Vitamin D (under the supervision of my doctor) for years now.
 In fact, many people take supplements that include vitamin D from websites like Nature’s Happiness and many more.

 Sources of Vitamin D